ivandorte/eo-notebooks-apps/README.md

 ## Problems/Questions

-- Images axes unlinked when a selector is applied.
+- Images axes unlinked when a selector is applied (TODO: video).
-- (Swipe) After/before images unlinked when a selector is applied.
+- (Swipe) After/before images unlinked when a selector is applied (TODO: video).
-- (Swipe) Image Tooltip partially or totally covered when hovering near the slider.
+- (Swipe) Image Tooltip partially or totally covered when hovering near the slider (TODO: video).
 - (FloatPanel) How to show a FloatPanel in the same data app on button click?
 - (ToggleGroup) How to show a tootip when hovering over buttons?
+(TODO: example)

 ## References